1. God Pursued the World

 God being with his people has always been the driving purpose behind God’s great plan of redemption.
-Sin and death alienated us from God, corrupting our natures and putting barriers between us and God.
-But God promised us that he would not abandon us to our sin.
-Instead, he would save us from our sin.
-Even more, God would provide a way for his people to dwell with him in everlasting peace and joy.
+Sin and death separated humanity from God, but God promised that he would not abandon humanity to sin and death.
+Instead, he would save a people from every nation, tribe, and tongue to dwell with him forever in eternal glory.
+God himself would come to provide the way for his people to dwell with him in everlasting peace and joy.

-The prophecy that foretold the coming of Christ calls him Immanuel, which means God with us.
+The prophecy that foretold the coming of Jesus calls him Immanuel, which means God with us (Is.
+7:14).
 Throughout Scripture, God’s promise of salvation is accompanied by his promise to be with those he saves—not just theoretically with them or with them in spirit, but with them in person, dwelling with them and walking among them (Ezek.
 14:11, 37:27; Zech.
 8:8; 2 Cor.
 6:16; Rev. 21:3).
 God is not a God far away or distant but a God close at hand.
-He is near and desires to be with his people.
-The coming of Jesus was the extraordinary fulfillment of that promise.
-Christ came and died on the cross so that God and man could dwell together in peace and love.
+He is a God who draws near to his people (Jer.
+23:23).

 Separation from God has been turned into union with God himself through Christ and entrance into God’s own family.
 God loves us and desires to be with us so much that he came down and became one of us.